 Types of Stomata

 There are different types of stomata and they are mainly classified based on their number and characteristics of the surrounding subsidiary cells.
 Listed below are the different types of stomata.

-Each stoma is surrounded by unequal sized three subsidiary cells.
-Among which, one is distinctly smaller in size than the other two.
+Stomata are surrounded by three subsidiary cells having unequal sizes, one is smaller compared to the other two.

-The stomata are surrounded by a pair of subsidiary cells that are perpendicular to the guard cells
+The stomata are surrounded by a pair of subsidiary cells that are perpendicular to the guard cell.

 The stomata are continuously surrounded by two subsidiaries, which are arranged parallel to the stomatal pore and the guard cells.